 The tutorial will cover the topics in Figure 1 using a lecture/discussion format.
+The only AV needs are for a projector and screen.
 The topics will be introduced using a presentation and discussion will follow each section using scenarios and questions included in the book and developed for the Cognitive Science Conference.
-An early draft (approximately half the current length) of the material is available at acs.ist.psu.edu/reports/ritterKM09.pdf, and published copies will be available in the future from Sage.